Rocky Mountain Campus

 Denver is culturally and ethnically diverse, with strong Hispanic, Asian, and African-American communities.
 Many opportunities exist to apply classroom knowledge to church planting, missions, evangelism, and other ministries.
 The RMC is accredited to offer the full Master of Divinity and Master of Theological Studies degrees.
 The Diploma in Theology and Diploma in Educational Leadership are offered for students aged 25 or older who find it difficult to complete their college training.

 Courses are offered to fit the schedules of those who are in ministry positions or who work full-time, including distance learning classes that enable a student to come to the RMC one week each semester and complete one or two courses of study.
-System-wide offices for the Nehemiah Project in Church Planting, a partnership program of Golden Gate Seminary and the North American Mission Board, are also located at this campus.
+System-wide offices for the Missions Mobilization in Church Planting, a partnership program of Golden Gate Seminary and the North American Mission Board, are also located at this campus.

 Dr. Steve Veteto, Director